-- Recognized as one of the leading career services providers both nationally and internationally. - Hands-on Career Advising and Counseling team to help prepare your future employees for life post-graduation. - Committed Experiential Learning team to assist you with recruiting interns and parttime employees.
+- Recognized as one of the leading career services providers both nationally and internationally.
+The Career Center was ranked as one of the Top 20 Best University Career Services in the nation by Princeton Review in 2020. - Hands-on Career Advising and Counseling team to help prepare your future employees for life post-graduation. - Committed Experiential Learning team to assist you with recruiting interns and parttime employees.
 Career liaisons are your direct connection to a targeted student population on our campus. - Skillful Employer Relations team to manage your full-time hiring, help your on-campus recruiting needs, and build your organization's visibility at FSU. - Talented Tech Center team assists practitioners with scholarly research and instruction.